Chaffexd/chaffexd/README.md

 ## Hi there, I'm Shane Chaffe 👋
 ### Becoming a Front End Developer

 I'm Shane from London, UK and I'm currently a Genius at Apple.
-I really enjoy learning about various programming languages and am on my way to becoming a Front End Developer.
+I really enjoy learning about various programming languages and I'm on my way to becoming a Front End Developer.

 Skills:
-HTML / CSS / JavaScript
+HTML / CSS / Bootstrap / JavaScript

 - 🔭 I’m currently working on my own projects.
 - 🌱 I’m currently learning HTML / CSS / JS